payprop/mojolicious-plugin-oauth2-server/README.md

 Reference: [http://tools.ietf.org/html/rfc6749#section-7](http://tools.ietf.org/html/rfc6749#section-7)

 A callback to verify the access token.
-The callback is passed the Mojolicious controller object, the access token, and an optional reference to a list of the scopes.
-Note that the access token could be the refresh token, as this method is also called when the Client uses the refresh token to get a new access token.
+The callback is passed the Mojolicious controller object, the access token, an optional reference to a list of the scopes and if the access\_token is actually a refresh token.
+Note that the access token could be the refresh token, as this method is also called when the Client uses the refresh token to get a new access token (in which case the value of the
+$is\_refresh\_token variable will be true).

 The callback should verify the access code using the rules defined in the reference RFC above, and return false if the access token is not valid otherwise